Knowledge Hub

 Open market rent reviews

-An open market rent review allows the landlord to ensure that the rent under the lease matches the current market at the review date.
+An open market rent review allows the landlord to make sure that the rent under the lease matches the current market at the review date.
 The review takes place by pretending that a new ‘hypothetical lease’ will be entered into and that the hypothetical lease is based on exactly the same terms as the existing lease, but with some pre-agreed assumptions and matters to be disregarded about the lease (see the section below).
 The rent will then be reviewed to match what the rent of the hypothetical lease would be as at the date of the review taking into account the pre-agreed assumptions and disregarding the pre-agreed matters.

 The problem with basing the review on a ‘hypothetical lease’ for that property at that moment in time is that it can fail to take into account what the parties have done in the meantime or even in some cases the surrounding legal or political landscape.
-It is usual to include in the lease at outset certain things that must be assumed or disregarded when valuing the rent at the review date.
+It is usual to include in the lease at the outset certain things that must be assumed or disregarded when valuing the rent at the review date.

 Access legal support from just £145 per hour